Metalinda: Biography

 After this period, drummer Ján Lapoš left the band.
-This was followed by another studio album, Skús sa do mňa zahryznúť (Try to Bite Into Me) in 1996.
-In 1999, the band released their first compilation, called Hitovky (Hits).
+This was followed by another studio album, Skús sa do mňa zahryznúť in 1996.
+In 1999, the band released their first compilation, called Hitovky.
 Zavesení v prievane followed in 2000, and singer Pavol Drapák left the group again.
 Metalinda organized a contest to find a new vocalist, and Roman Čief won the spot, joining the band on their next concert tour.

-In 2003, Metalinda released a double album called Tutovky (Definitives), of which one is a CD with new songs and the other is a loose continuation of Hitovky, including some re-recorded tracks.
+In 2003, Metalinda released a double album called Tutovky, of which one is a CD with new songs and the other is a loose continuation of Hitovky, including some re-recorded tracks.
 In September 2003, former vocalist Dušan Horecký returned to the band, replacing Roman Čief.
-In 2005, Metalinda released the album Biológia (Biology).
+In 2005, Metalinda released the album Biológia.
 Horecký left again in 2006, and was replaced by Patrik Imre.
-In 2007, the album No. 13 came out, featuring a collaboration with Jožo Ráž on the track called "Nebo zastav dážď" (Sky, Stop the Rain).
+In 2007, the album No. 13 came out, featuring a collaboration with Ráž on the track called "Nebo zastav dážď".
 In 2012, a new vocalist, Jaroslav Mojžiš, joined the band, and recorded the acoustic album The Best Unplugged.

 In 2016, singer Andy Samuel Hudak joined the group.